webplatform/docs/html/elements/thead/index.md

 ===Members===
-The '''tHead''' object has these types of members:
+The '''thead''' object has these types of members:
 *[#events Events]
 *[#methods Methods]
 *[#properties Properties]

 ====Events====
-The '''tHead''' object has these events.
+The '''thead''' object has these events.
 {| class="wikitable"
 |-
 !Event